Sitara (textile): Surviving examples

 Although they are usually divided into parts after use, rare examples of complete sitaras exist in some collections.
-These collections include the Khalili Collection of Hajj and the Arts of Pilgrimage, the British Museum, the Ashmolean Museum in Oxford, and the Metropolitan Museum of Art (The Met).
+These collections include the Khalili Collection of Hajj and the Arts of Pilgrimage, the British Museum, the Ashmolean Museum in Oxford, and the Metropolitan Museum of Art.
 During the Ottoman era, many sacred textiles, including some sitaras, were returned to Istanbul after use, now forming part of the collection of the Topkapı Palace.
 Among the Khalili collection's sitaras is one from the Kaaba, 499 cm high, dating from 1606.
 Made in Cairo, it was commissioned by Ahmed I. Others, similarly embroidered with multiple verses from the Quran, were commissioned by Abdülmejid I and Mahmud II.
 This collection also includes several sitaras for the Prophet's Mosque, from the 18th century onwards.
 One in red silk, 280 cm high, was made in Istanbul in the early 19th century.
 It bears the cartouche of Mahmud II who commissioned it for the Rawḍah ash-Sharifah (Noble Garden) of the mosque.
 The Met's sitara was commissioned by Abdul Hamid II for the interior door of the Kaaba and is 280 cm high.
 It is dated 1315 AH (1897–98 AD) and calls for blessings for Abbas II of Egypt, who would have overseen the textile's production.

-An 18th century sitara, commissioned by Selim III for the Prophet's Mosque, was donated to the Ashmolean Museum by Nasser Khalili in 2012.
+An 18th-century sitara, commissioned by Selim III for the Prophet's Mosque, was donated to the Ashmolean Museum by Nasser Khalili in 2012.
 Khalili also donated two sitaras made for the Prophet's Mosque to the British Museum in 2012.
 One is dated AH 1204 (1789–1790 AD) and bears the name of Selim III.
 The other was commissioned by Mahmud II in the early 18th century and bears his tughra.
 The Sharjah Museum of Islamic Civilisation includes a sitara from the door of the Kaaba from 1985.
 The Museum of Turkish Calligraphy Art in Istanbul has a complete kiswah.
 In 1983 the Saudi Arabian government donated a sitara from the Kaaba to the headquarters of the United Nations, where it remains on display.

 Section from the curtain of the Prophet’s Tomb, made in Istanbul, late 17th or early 18th century.
 The texts include the shahada, quotations from the Quran, and the names of Allah and Muhammad.